MuhammadMahmoud7/transportation_system_project1/README.md

 ### 3. SQL Queries
 SQL statements were written to retrieve data according to the project's queries, allowing for meaningful insights and reports.

-## Installation and Setup
-Provide instructions on how to set up the project locally.
-Include steps to install any dependencies, set up databases, and run the application.

-## Usage
-Explain how to use the system, including how to perform key tasks like signing up, booking a ride, and viewing ride history.

-## Contributing
-Invite other developers to contribute to the project by providing guidelines for submitting pull requests and reporting issues.

-## License
-Include the license under which the project is released, if applicable.

-## Contact
-Provide your contact information or that of the project maintainer for users to reach out with questions or feedback.

-## Acknowledgments
-Offer thanks to anyone who contributed to the project, including any third-party resources or libraries used.